scalar-labs/scalar-kubernetes/docs/DeployScalarDL.md

     memory: 328Mi
 ```

-More information can be found on [official documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container)
+More information can be found in [the official documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container)

 ### How to increase the number of Ledger Pod